Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Aarakocra.md

 ### Search for the Seven Shards

 The Wind Dukes of Aaqa come from a race of elemental beings called the vaati, which once ruled many worlds.
 A creature known as the Queen of Chaos arose and initiated an interplanar war against vaati rule.
-To combat the threat, seven vaati heroes combined their powers to create the mighty _Rod of Law_.
+To combat the threat, seven vaati heroes combined their powers to create the mighty *Rod of Law*.
 In a battle against the queen's greatest general, Mishka the Wolf Spider, a vaati killed Mishka by thrusting the rod into him like a spear.
 The rod shattered into seven shards that scattered across the multiverse.
-Aaracokra seek signs of the pieces' locations in order to rebuild what is now known as the _Rod of Seven Parts_.
+Aaracokra seek signs of the pieces' locations in order to rebuild what is now known as the *Rod of Seven Parts*.

 > [!quote] Summoning Air Elementals
 >
 > Five aarakocra within 30 feet of each other can magically summon an air elemental.
 Each of the five must use its action and movement on three consecutive turns to perform an aerial dance and must maintain concentration while doing so (as if concentrating on a spell).
 When all five have finished their third turn of the dance, the elemental appears in an unoccupied space within 60 feet of them.
 It is friendly toward them and obeys their spoken commands.
 It remains for 1 hour, until it or all its summoners die, or until any of its summoners dismisses it as a bonus action.
 A summoner can't perform the dance again until it finishes a short rest.
 When the elemental returns to the Elemental Plane of Air, any aarakocra within 5 feet of it can return with it.
 ^summoning-air-elementals

-## Stat Block

 ```statblock
 "name": "Aarakocra"